PolicyEngine/policyengine-app/src/posts/enhanced-cps-beta.md

 ##### Reweight with gradient descent:

-1. Calculate the deviation between the dataset's aggregates and administrative totals for each target (population, income component, benefit participation, etc.).
+1. Calculate the deviation between the dataset's aggregates and administrative totals for each of 90 targets (population, income component, benefit participation, etc.).
 1. Construct a "loss function" that condenses these individual deviations into a single metric.
 1. Apply gradient descent to iteratively adjust the household weights to minimize the loss function.